-How the Postal Service ended up with a Vegas version of Statue of Liberty on its Forever stamp
+Statue of Liberty stamp mix-up leads to $3.5M payout

 Then, the stamp bearing the face of the Las Vegas statue went on sale in December 2010, paired with a US flag Forever stamp.

 Three months later, USPS learned about the mix-up.
 But by then, the face of the Las Vegas replica was on nearly 3 billion stamps that had already been printed.
 The Postal Service attempted to make the best of it in its public statements.

 "We really like the image and are thrilled that people have noticed in a sense," a USPS spokesman told CNN in 2011.
 "It's something that people really like.
 If you ask people in Vegas, they're saying, 'Hey, That's great.
 That's wonderful.'
 It's certainly injected some excitement into our stamp program."